Aisumasen (I'm Sorry): Lyrics and music

 The song's lyrics have Lennon apologising to wife Yoko Ono.
-Aisumasen is a slightly corrupted version of the formal term sumimasen (すみません) which means "I'm sorry" in Japanese.
-The line "It's hard enough I know to feel your own pain" reprises a theme found in a line from Lennon's earlier song "I Found Out."
+Aisumasen is a corruption of the formal term sumimasen (すみません) which means "I'm sorry" in Japanese.
+The line "It's hard enough I know to feel your own pain" reprises a theme found in a line from Lennon's earlier song "I Found Out".
 After the lyrics run out, a guitar solo is played.
 Authors Ken Bielen and Ben Urish interpret this solo as a continuation of the plea for forgiveness.
 The solo ends abruptly, which Bielen and Urish suggest symbolises the rejection of Lennon's plea.
 In fact, by the time "Aisumasen (I'm Sorry)" was released, Lennon and Ono had separated.
 Author John Blaney agrees that the song implies that Lennon will not get the forgiveness and comfort he needs from Ono, and further states that the song reveals just how much he needed her.